datosgobes/DCAT-AP-ES/README.en.md

 ## Contribution

-If you want to contribute to this project, for example by extending `DCAT-AP-ES`, please follow these steps:
+If you want to contribute to this project, for example by fixing a [SHACL validation file](https://datos.gob.es/en/blog/shacl-un-lenguaje-para-validar-grafos-rdf) of `DCAT-AP-ES`, please follow these steps:

 1. Fork the [`datosgobes/DCAT-AP-ES`](https://github.com/datosgobes/DCAT-AP-ES) repository.